Gig/polkadot choir review: Mika @Gasometer, Vienna 5.11.2012

 We waited a good while to have our moment with him after the show and eventually he came and was really, really sweet and kind and spent some time with us joking, signing our backstage stickers/setlists etc and taking pics.
 I wonder if he knew I was worried about my singing because he made a little bit fun of it and looked just amused and not annoyed at all and made me be feel a lot better.

 He offered to take individual photos with everyone so we could have a memory of our experience and I took photos for the other girls and Karin took a photo of Mika and me.
 I told him it’s my first photo with him and he looked really surprised and put his arm around me and gave the camera the most adorable smile ever.
-Naturally my heart went all pum pa pa pum pa pa pum pa pa tadadidadidum and it was obviously so lovely that I closed my eyes.
+Obviously so lovely I closed my eyes.
 Can’t believe it, such a sweet picture and my eyes are closed!
-Karin took another pic and that time our eyes were open but in that one Mika looks a bit maniac (he was probably trying to keep his eyes open and not blink them, lol) and I look a bit uncomfortable (as always when on the wrong side of the camera) so I will show you the dreaming one.
-Hahah, at least the atmosphere is authentic; I guess I really was that embarrassingly happy.
-Oh, pay attention to our matching colors!
+Karin took another pic and that time our eyes were open (but in the second one Mika is trying really hard to keep his eyes open and not blink them and I look a bit uncomfortable).
+At least the atmosphere in the pics is authentic; I guess I really was that embarrassingly happy.